FatihKoz/DisposableBasic/README.md

 02.JAN.22

 * Added two new config options to Map Widget to have better control of drawn flights and increase performance
+* Added used aircraft ICAO to Stable Approach reports (both to Analysis and card footer)

 20.DEC.21